turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 The attribute `[Fact]` tells xUnit that the following method is a test that should be executed when the project is run.
 We will learn more about method attributes later; for now, you just need to know that every test needs this attribute.

-The Test Name can be any thing that describes the behavior that test is meant to confirm.
-In this case we are testing that the class constructor sets up some property values when the user is created; so we've tried to name the test in a way that conveys that to other developers.
+The Test Name can be anything that describes the behavior that test is meant to confirm.
+In this case, we are testing that the class constructor sets up some property values when the user is created; so we've tried to name the test in a way that conveys that to other developers.

 The expectations describe how we want an object to behave.
 In this case, immediately after the user is created on line 8, we want `user.Name` to be `"Archie"`, and `user.Tweets` to be an empty list of strings.
 We are using some objects and methods that we get from xUnit to confirm this (Assert, and .Equal()).